panva/node-oidc-provider/docs/configuration.md

 koaApp.use(mount(prefix, oidc.app));
 ```

-## Trusting SSL offloading proxies
+## Trusting TLS offloading proxies

-Having a SSL/TLS offloading proxy in front of Node.js running oidc-provider is
+Having a TLS offloading proxy in front of Node.js running oidc-provider is
 the norm.
-To let the downstream application know of the original protocol and
+To let your downstream application know of the original protocol and
 ip you have to tell your app to trust `x-forwarded-proto` and `x-forwarded-for`
 headers commonly set by those proxies (as with any express/koa application).
-This is needed for the `.well-known/openid-configuration` response to
+This is needed for the provider responses to be correct (e.g. to have the right
-be correct (e.g. to have the right https URL endpoints).
+https URL endpoints and keeping the right (secure) protocol).

 Depending on your setup you should do the following in your downstream
 application code